leonlolleonlol/cookart/README.md

 There will be a cooking section and a plus section: the art of cooking, where
 users can create pieces of art with their food and post it.
 ### Source
 The base of my project is one of my repositeries : [Simulation-circuit-electrique](https://github.com/leonlolleonlol/Simulation-circuit-electrique)
+### How to view locally
+open my repo in vscode and type npm run dev in a new terminal.
+### How to view remotely
+Click on my site: [rickroll](https://www.youtube.com/watch?v=dQw4w9WgXcQ)